kolomenkin/limbo/README.md

 Particular web server versions can be checked in [requirements.dev.txt](requirements.dev.txt)

 - wsgiref - logging to console, does not support async post body reading
-- cherrypy - works, no logging to console
+- cheroot (ex-cherrypy) - works, no logging to console
 - tornado - no logging to console, does not support big file upload (100+ MB)
 - twisted - slow works, no logging to console, very slow (ignores async nature of streaming_form_data)